 The English Language Arts program focuses on the study of novels with oral and independent reading.
 These books are taken from historical fiction lists and other genres that coordinate with the social studies units.
 Other literary forms such as poetry are incorporated into the study of reading when appropriate.
 Activities designed to develop vocabulary, comprehension, and critical thinking skills are included.
 To meet individual needs in the development of reading and comprehension skills, students are placed in the Accelerated Reader Program.
 This computer program tests and tracks each student’s independent reading.
 Writing assignments are in the form of creative writing, formal book reports, and research reports to exercise the usage of English.
 Proficiency in mechanics and the usage of the eight parts of speech are included in the writing activities.

 The Math program provides many opportunities for each child to master specific skill objectives.
 Students will continue to master place value and rounding from thousandths to billions.
 Tests, motivational games and activities will be used to meet the individual learning needs of each student.
 Multiplication facts from 2 - 12 should be mastered before 5th grade.
 Basic facts of addition, subtraction, multiplication and division are covered with whole numbers, decimals, and fractions.
 The basics of geometry (area is included) ratio and proportion, percent, graphing and measurement are studied.

-The Science program studies the basics in life science, physical science, earth science and health science.
+The Science program studies the basics in life science, health science, and ecosystems.
 Opportunities for exploration activities and discussion are provided to introduce concepts, capture student interest and develop concepts.
 To further build skills and concepts, children will take part in experiments in the classroom and field trips.
 Science processing skills are taught through hands-on activities.
 Students demonstrate their understanding and practice critical thinking through assigned projects and discussions.
 An exciting and in-depth study of the ocean biome is part of the curriculum.